Neglecting your scalp could lead to scalp folliculitis and permanent hair loss

 Treatment of Scalp Folliculitis

-Scalp Folliculitis usually be treated at home with some simple and basic care methods.
-Try to pinpoint the reason you may have contacted the condition and stop that behavior to allow the area time to heal.
-This may mean leaving your hair in a loose style, or taking a break from shaving your head.
+Scalp Folliculitis usually is treated at home with some simple and basic care methods.
+Try to pinpoint the reason you may have contracted the condition and stop that behavior to allow the area time to heal.
+This may mean leaving your hair in a loose style or taking a break from shaving your head.

 You can also Encourage Healing by: